pichao314/Flask-GraphQL-Server/README.md

 - The "myapp.py" contains the server implementation
 - The "schema.graphql" contains the schema definition
-- Place these two file in same directory to make the path available
+- Place these two files in the same directory to make the path available

 ## Result